 Part V. Additional Long-Term Equity Investments If the city invested in equity investments, answer the following questions: § 118A.09, subd.
-1 A. Does the city meet one of the following requirements: 1. a population of more than 100,000, or its most recently issued general obligation bonds were rated in the highest category by a national bond rating service? § 118A.09, subd.
-2 B. Were the equity investments in one of the following: 1. an index mutual fund: a. based in the United States and b. indexed to a broad market United States equity index? in a long-term equity account with the State Board of Investment? § 118A.09, subd.
+1 A. Does the city meet one of the following requirements: 1. a population of more than 100,000, or 2. its most recently long-term senior general obligation rating by one or more national rating organizations in the prior 18-month period is AA or higher? § 118A.09, subd.
+2 B. Were the equity investments in one of the following: 1. an index mutual fund: a. based in the United States, b. indexed to a broad market United States equity index, and c. made directly with the main sales office of the fund?
+2. in a long-term equity account with the State Board of Investment? § 118A.09, subd.
 3 C. Did the total amount invested in equities not exceed 15 percent of the sum of: 1. unassigned cash; 2. cash and cash equivalents; 3. deposits; and 4. investments, based on the most recent audited statement of net position, which must be compliant and audited pursuant to governmental accounting and auditing standards?
 Note: Once the value of equity investments reaches or exceeds the 15 percent cap, no further funds may be invested in equities. § 118A.09, subd.
-4 D. Prior to investing in equities, die the city council adopt a resolution that included the following statements: 1. the city council understands that the equity investments have a risk of loss, the city council understands the types of funds being invested and the specific investments themselves, and 3. the city council certifies that all funds designated for investment by the State Board of Investment meet the requirements of Minn.
+4 D. Prior to investing in equities, die the city council adopt a resolution that included the following statements: 1. the city council understands that the equity investments have a risk of loss, 2. the city council understands the types of funds being invested and the specific investments themselves, and the city council certifies that all funds designated for investment by the State Board of Investment meet the requirements of Minn.
 Stat. § 118A.09 and the policies and procedures established by the State Board of Investment.